arcology-network/devnet/README.md

 ## Network Setup

 An Arcology DevNet can be initiated as either an EVM equivalent Layer 1 or an Ethereum Layer 2 rollup network, depending on the requirements.
+In this L2 mode, Arcology's role becomes a parallel execution layer scaling Ethereum.
+Arcology's role becomes a parallel execution layer scaling Ethereum.

 - [L1 setup](./docs/l1.md)
 - [L2 Rollup setup](./docs/l2.md)

 ## License